 The 2018 Kia Sorento ticks all the crossover-SUV boxes, especially in turbo-4 form.

-The 2018 Kia Sorento is a mid-size crossover that's sweet like honey—with the same long shelf life too.
-It hasn't changed for the past couple years and we don't mind.
+The 2018 Kia Sorento is a mid-size crossover that hasn't changed for the past coupe years.
+We don't mind: its compelling value, powertrains, and warranty don't get old for us.

 We have a lot of good things to say about the 2018 Kia Sorento, which is how we arrive at a 7.5 overall score.
 (Read more about how we rate cars.)